 The bill aims to enhance emergency medical response by allowing individuals to voluntarily include their blood type information on their Washington state-issued drivers' licenses and identicards.
-It introduces new sections to the existing law, specifically detailing the processes for individuals to submit blood type documentation when applying for or renewing their identification.
-The Department of Licensing is tasked with developing these processes and may charge a one-time administrative fee of up to $2 for processing the initial blood type designation request.
-Additionally, the bill mandates coordination with healthcare providers and emergency responders to educate the public about the benefits of including blood type information.
+It introduces new sections to chapter 46.20 RCW, which outline the processes for individuals to submit blood type documentation when applying for or renewing their identification.
+The department is authorized to charge a one-time administrative fee of up to $2 for processing the initial blood type designation request.
+Additionally, the bill mandates coordination with healthcare providers and emergency responders to educate the public about the benefits of including blood type information on identification documents.

 Amendments to existing laws include the addition of an optional blood type designation on both drivers' licenses and identicards, contingent upon the presentation of documentation verifying the blood type from a licensed physician, medical facility, or blood donation organization.
-The bill also updates the fee structure for licenses and identicards, specifying that the fee for a license issued for a period other than eight years will be $9 for each year issued.
+The bill also updates the fee structure for licenses and identicards, maintaining the standard fee of $72 while allowing for a reduced fee of $9 per year for licenses issued for periods other than eight years.
 The act is set to take effect on January 1, 2026.

 Statutes affected: Original Bill: 46.20.161